How to Read a Canadian Cheque

 There are specific guidelines on how to print cheques and what elements are to be included.
 Every element has a specific spot on the cheque, which strictly needs to be followed while printing a Canadian check.
 The MICR line has a lot of valuable information.
 Let’s know more about its elements and their use.

 The cheque number is mentioned in two places, on the top of the cheque towards the right corner and at the bottom of the cheque in the MICR line.
 The check numbers Canada are placed in the MICR encoding line to inform the bank what number to mention in its customers’ bank statements for every financial transaction that takes place using cheques.

 In the US, the cheque number is either placed before or after the routing number or is sometimes placed after the bank account number, but according to the cheque format Canada – this number should always be the first element of the MICR line.

-The transit number is referred to as the routing number in the US checks.
+The transit number is the routing number in the US checks.
 It comprises five digits and corresponds to the home branch where the account was originally opened.
 This number remains the same on all your cheques, irrespective of which branch you are using.